 Since this boat has a heat exhanger the thermostat is the same as used in a car so replacement parts shouldn’t be hard to get from the auto parts store.
 The thermostat is hidden behind the usual cover at the front of the engine;

 It also looked like the gasket was not sealing well with evidence of a small leak having occurred at some point.
 The downside of replacing the thermostat it would require the coolant to be drained, so it’s was also time to also service the heat exchanger and kill two birds with the one stone.
 Note to self I need to find out what’s required here.

-Doesn’t look much different that before, except the keen observer will see the bolts have changed just a little and there’s no sign of that coolant leak.
-The proof in the pudding will be that it doesn’t leak.
+It doesn’t look much different than before, except the keen observer will see the bolts have changed just a little and there’s no sign of that coolant leak.
+The proof will be that it doesn’t leak.

-The last task was to get the coolant out of the bilge, so to the pumps… well the bilge pump at least.
-Before I threw the coolant all over the driveway the outlet was redirected into a bucket and fresh water used to dilute the coolant sufficiently until no more Green was observed in the bilge.
+The last task was to get all of the coolant out of the bilge, so to the pumps… well the bilge pump at least.
+Before I threw the coolant all over the driveway the outlet was redirected into a bucket and fresh water used to dilute the coolant sufficiently until no more “Green” was observed in the bilge discharge.